Organnery/aeolus-organnery/docs/INSTRUMENT_DEFINITION.md

 # Keyboards
 # create the number of keyboards you need
-# maximum is defined by NKEYBD in global.h
+# maximum is defined by NKEYBD in global.h, default is 6
+# keyboard order will define the layout for the gui from top to bottom in default horinzontal mode, or left to right in vertical mode

-# The string at the end of the line is used as a reference in this file for the divisions, it must be unique
+# The string at end of line is used as a reference in this file for the divisions, it must be unique
 # this will be the keyboard 0
 /manual/new   II
 # this will be the keyboard 1